ICRS (Corneal Ring) Implantation: When It's Done and How It Works

 Are Corneal Rings Suitable for Every Keratoconus Patient?

 No. ICRS is not appropriate for every keratoconus patient.
-Using rings in unsuitable cases can produce poor outcomes, which is why the decision must be made carefully by a cornea surgeon experienced in keratoconus.
+Rings implanted in unsuitable cases can produce poor outcomes, which is why the decision must be made carefully by a cornea surgeon experienced in keratoconus.

 Pre-Operative Workup for ICRS

-Before deciding on ICRS, the following assessments are needed to confirm that your case is a good candidate:
+Before deciding on ICRS, a few assessments are needed to confirm your case is a good candidate:

 1. Corneal topography (Pentacam) to map curvature and measure corneal thickness.